 As the reigning world champion, he joined McLaren for 2007, but a change of tyre supplier and the arrival of young hotshot Lewis Hamilton unsettled him, causing him to miss the title by just a single point despite having won four grands prix in fine style.
 Frustrated, he rejoined Renault for 2008 and 2009, achieving a degree of success but no world championships.

 Joining Ferrari in 2010, he burnished his reputation as arguably Formula 1’s greatest driver.
 And, despite being saddled with less-than-competitive machinery, he still set himself up with realistic shots at the world title in both 2010 and ’12 – narrowly missing out in the final race on both occasions.

-For 2015, Fernando returns to spearhead the reuniting of the legendary McLaren-Honda partnership.
+Since 2015, Fernando has been racing at McLaren to spearhead the reuniting of the McLaren Honda partnership.